JunWangZJ/PGAG_CD/README.md

 ## Running

-Run the M2HG-CD demo files (tested in Matlab 2024B)!
+Run the PGAG_CD demo files (tested in Matlab 2024B)!

 If you have any queries, please contact me (36110@qzc.edu.cn).